The below excerpt was taken from The Telegraph written by Brough Scott in 2001:

 So where did Thoroughbred horse racing go wrong and why have we come to this current sorry state of affairs?
 Perhaps it is the industry's departure from having jockeys under contract with stables while they were learning their trade?
 Back when that indentured system was prevalent in our sport, a young man was taken under the wing of a trainer and closely supervised from start-to-finish, tutored on the necessary skills of race riding, closely monitored.
 Not any more!
 Jocks are created with only the most sparse of riding experience rising up under no one master mentor.
 They are also more prone to see their peers as examples to emulate.
 With everyone on the track riding high and loose-reined, how do you expect them to know the right way to ride?
 We also received an influx of Latin American riders from the 1970s onward that brought into our jockey membership, riders with a different culture and background of riding style.
 Myles recounts in his book how he visited with Eddie Arcaro toward the end of his life at a Florida Expo event asking the great jockey if he thought it possible to teach young riders to again ride close as they did forsaking the modern style.
 Eddie said: "Not even with a gun to their heads!"
 He told Neff he had tried in the past to mentor young riders, but they were all resistant to changing their style.
 Whether it be peer pressure, laziness or ego, Arcaro had no luck and so goes life.
 No doubt, some day we will go back to the old style.
 Maybe it will take a hungry, innovative young rider, similar to a Todd Sloan of the late 1800s that sees the light on his/her own and wins everything in sight riding low & close, but it wont be soon or easy.
 If you are a young rider looking for an edge, consider going against the status quo, consider stylin'!

 Below is a newsreel video of George Woolf riding Seabiscuit against War Admiral in their 1938 match race.
 Because this is a two horse race, one can more easily study the form of both riders.
-Notice how Woolf rides in this race, low and aerodynamic, a nice close hold on his mouth, face in mane throughout the event.
-Notice his feet position and how he is acey deucy with the outside left boot back against its iron.
+First off, take note how both riders have longer irons than is seen being used by modern jocks of today.
+Shorter is not better!
+Also, notice how Woolf rides in this race, low and aerodynamic with a nice constant sensitive hold on the mouth, face in mane throughout the event.
+Notice his feet position and how he is acey deucy with the outside right boot back against its iron just as Neff describes.